 Space for fish

-A characteristic of clean and healthy water is a healthy fish population, with many different species.
-A healthy fish population is achieved when fish are able to migrate freely.
+Healthy fish stocks, with many different species, are a feature of clean and healthy water.
+Healthy fish stocks are achieved when fish are able to migrate freely.
 We are working hard to achieve this.

 For fish stocks to thrive, fish must be able to swim freely through canals, ditches, ponds, and streams.
 This is because fish migrate to different habitats during their lifetime.
 For example, deep water that does not freeze in winter, or shallow ponds that warm up quickly in summer.
-Some species spend part of their lives in the sea and part in fresh water.
-Eels and three-spined sticklebacks are examples of this.
+Some species, for example eels and three-spined sticklebacks, spend part of their lives in the sea and part in freshwater.

-Free and safe migration is the most important point
+Free and safe migration are the most important points

 Is the connection between different habitats blocked?
 If so, many fish species will not be able to survive.
 This will lead to a decline in water quality.
 That is why the free migration of fish is an important issue.
-We have been working since the late 1980s to improve fish migration.
+We have been working to improve fish migration since the late 1980s.
 We are looking at these two points:

 Free migration of fish

-Fish can migrate freely from the Wadden Sea to our streams, ditches, and canals.
-This is possible because we connect these waters.
+Fish can migrate freely from the Wadden Sea to our streams, ditches, and canals because we connect these waters.
 There are bottlenecks between the different waters, such as pumping stations or weirs.
 This creates migration routes for fish.
 This is particularly beneficial for the following fish: ide, dace, minnow, eel, river lamprey, twait shad, smelt, three-spined stickleback, and pike.

 Some bottlenecks are not located on a migration route.
-Here, our goal is to ensure that fish can live there safely.
-We want to prevent fish from injuring themselves or dying.
-We do this with fish-friendly solutions.
-We use the best available techniques.
-Are we renovating or replacing a pumping station, lock, culvert, or weir?
-Then we assess the usefulness and necessity of fish-friendly solutions.
-Are we building new locks, culverts, pumping stations, or weirs?
-Then we ensure that they are as fish-friendly as possible.
+In these places, our goal is to ensure that fish can live there safely.
+We want to prevent fish from injuring themselves or dying by using fish-friendly solutions.
+We use the best available methods and technologies.
+If we are about to renovate or replace a pumping station, lock, culvert, or weir, we assess the use and necessity of fish-friendly solutions.
+When we build new locks, culverts, pumping stations, or weirs, we make sure they are as fish-friendly as possible.

 Solution to bottlenecks for fish